Seton Hall Law School – A Good One?

 One of Seton Hall Law School’s strongest assets is its track record in graduate employment.
 This section explores graduate outcomes and how partnerships with legal organizations provide real-world learning opportunities.

-Overview Of Career Prospects For Seton Hall Law School Graduates
+Overview Of Career Prospects And Bar Passage Rate For Seton Hall Law School Graduates

 Partnerships With Legal Firms And Organizations For Internships